 Sure, the jump shot is a bit wonky, the footwork can occasionally resemble that of a newborn horse and the turnovers can be a bit of an issue.
 But with Ball, at least during his rookie season, it's not who he is and what sort of numbers he is producing as much as the way he plays the game, the way he carries himself and what he can become.

-On Thursday night, Ball's Lakers capped an East Coast road trip with a stop in Cleveland where the rookie point guard faced the player who has served as his guidepost throughout his ascent to the NBA: LeBron James.
+On Thursday night, Ball's Lakers capped an Eastern Conference road trip with a stop in Cleveland, where the rookie point guard faced the player who has served as his guidepost throughout his ascent to the NBA: LeBron James.
 As James was burdened with digging a Cleveland franchise out of the dregs of the NBA at age 18, Ball, who recently turned 20, is tasked with doing the same for a Lakers franchise in the wake of Kobe Bryant's retirement.

-Prior to their first game as opponents, Ball opened up about how much he admired James growing up, practicing windmill dunks, admiring how James has the ability to "drop 40 or 50 points" yet focuses on making his teammates better, making the right pass, playing defense and hitting the glass.
+Prior to their first game as opponents, Ball opened up about how much he admired James growing up, practicing windmill dunks, admiring how James has the ability to "drop 40 or 50 points" while focusing on making his teammates better, making the right pass, playing defense and hitting the glass.

 While Ball admits his strength disadvantage has forced him to change his game compared to that of his idol in James, it's clear that, in addition to having the potential for triple-double nights, he replicates LeBron as much as he can off the court.
 The kid is polished.
 He handles himself impressively well.
 Throughout the entire day leading up to and following the game, members of the media attempted to get Ball to slip and admit that James is some form of Goliath to his fledgling David.